userexperior-technologies/integration-guide/docs/reactnative.md

     void stopRecording()
    ```

-   By default, recording stops automatically once the app goes to the background.
+   By default, the recording stops automatically once the app goes to the background.
 However, you can stop at the desired point by calling this API.

    ```
     void pauseRecording()